mattcarlotta/snackables/README.md

 ## Usage

-In a CLI or within your package.json, under the `scripts` property, define [Env variables](#cli-options) before running a process.
+In a CLI or within your package.json, under the `scripts` property, define [ENV variables](#cli-options) before running a process.
 Snackables loads `.env` files according to their defined order (left to right), where the last imported file will take precedence over any previously imported files.

 For example, `.env.*` files can loaded by an [Env Configuration File](#env-configuration-file) file via [LOAD_CONFIG](#load_config):